 Equip yourself with gaiters or overboots

-Finally, whether you have shoes with membrane or not, it is possible to improve the waterproofing of your shoes in extreme conditions with gaiters or overboots.
+Finally, whether you have shoes with membrane or not, it is possible to improve the waterproofing of your boots in extreme conditions with gaiters or overboots.

-Gaiters and overboots protect the upper and the shaft of the shoe from water penetration.
+Gaiters and overboots protect the shoe's upper and shaft from water penetration.